 Buon Fresco Painting Techniques

-The intonaco tends to dry within a few hours and cannot be fixed by simply painting over it, so artists need to work quickly and accurately with buon fresco.
+The intonaco tends to dry within a few hours and cannot be fixed by simply painting over it, so artists need to work quickly and accurately with this type of fresco.

-There are three general steps that buon fresco artists need to follow so as to ensure the integrity of their painting.
-The first step in painting buon fresco is the application of a rough underlayer known as the arriccio.
-The arriccio layer is typically a mixture of sand, marble dust, and plaster.
-The artist applies this underlayer to the entire portion of the wall to be painted and leaves it to dry for a few days.
-The number of layers of arriccio in buon frescos varies by artist and period, but it can be up to three.
+There are three general steps that buon fresco artists need to follow to ensure the integrity of their painting.
+The first step in painting buon fresco is the application of a rough underlying layer known as the arriccio.
+The arriccio layer is typically a mixture of sand, marble dust, and plaster, which is applied to the entire portion of the wall and is left to dry for a few days.
+The number of arriccio layers that can be applied varies depending on the artist’s preference but it can include up to three layers.

+Many early artists used sinopia, a red pigment, to outline the plan for the fresco.
+Other modern techniques include placing a paper drawing onto the wall and pricking over the primary lines with a point, after which a bag of soot would be pressed over the paper to reveal the dotted lines.
 On the day of painting, the artist trowels the smoother intonaco plaster onto the wall area, which they could finish in a day.
-The name for this “day’s work” portion of the wall is giornata.
+The name for this “day’s work” portion of the wall is called giornata.
 You can typically see a faint seam separating the different giornatas on very large frescos.
-Sometimes, artists would plan the giornatas by figures within the composition, but typically, most artists start at the top.
+Sometimes, artists would plan the giornatas alongside figures within the composition but typically most artists start at the top.

 After the giornata plaster has dried fully, the artist cannot continue to paint and must remove any unpainted intonaco.
 The carbonation of the lime plaster as it air-dries is an essential part of the buon fresco process.